kjolley/BIGSdb/README.txt

+v1.32.0: *New front-end dashboards.
-v1.31.3: *Minor formatting changes. v1.31.2: *Option to clear BLAST caches from admin interface. v1.31.1: *Added assembly checks - results of these can be queried and used for
+         *Please note that there is a new Perl module dependency: TOML. v1.31.3: *Minor formatting changes. v1.31.2: *Option to clear BLAST caches from admin interface. v1.31.1: *Added assembly checks - results of these can be queried and used for